JimRhead/frontend-nanodegree-mobile-portfolio/README.md

 The details of edits can be found in the comments for src/index.html, src/views/pizza.html and src/views/js/main.js.

 The project is split into two files, src which consists of readable code with comments, and dist which includes minified files.
 Both include package.json and gulp.js.
-The node

 ### To run the project: